fipsi7/SoC_Design_Lab/README.md

 The special request consists of the first three memory bytes, that must be 'T', 'U' and 'W' so the IoT device gets  acknowledged.

 ## Starting the Test
 To perform the test, connect the boards as shown in the previous figure.
-Power on both devices and start the iottester-pogram (see XSDK execution on how to do this).
+Power on both devices and start the iottester-program (see [XSDK execution](#normal-execution) on how to do this).
 After that, flash the Nucleo Board.
 The Zedboard should now start to count and also print this in its terminal.
 The standard protocol is I2C, indicated by the status LEDs on Zedboard and Nucleo Board.

 ## Test process
 To test the program, you can now switch the protocols with the button on the Nucleo Board.
 The current communication will fail, then it will try the other protocol.
 After that, the counting goes on.